-I Told My Partner About My Eating Disorder & It Brought Us Closer Together
+Why I Decided To Open Up To My Partner About My Past Eating Disorder

 "What do you think the tiny yellow seeds are?" my boyfriend asked, eyeing the freshly baked multigrain bread on his sandwich.
 “Amaranth,” I replied, without missing a beat.
 “It's naturally gluten-free and high in fiber.”
 He laughed, shaking his head.
 “Why do you know so much about this stuff?”
 And there it was: the moment of truth.
 I could have shaken it off like it was common knowledge, or lied and told him I once considered becoming a nutritionist.
 But ultimately, I chose the truth.
 I told my partner about my eating disorder, and that single conversation changed our relationship in ways I never expected.